antzGames/Godot-images-to-MeshLibrary-tool/README.md

 	var mesh = QuadMesh.new()
 ```

 To `BoxMesh` or whatever you need, but you might have to code some UV mapping stuff.
-I laid the foundation, but you will need handle this in code yourself.
+I laid the foundation, but you will need to handle this in code yourself.

 ## I need to generate multiple mesh libraries